patrickianwilson/tech-futures-hackathon/README.md

   	- Not sure where the space is going to end up...
 Both have pros and cons.
   - Golang for Server Containers and Desktop Applications
   	- Golang has real promise to evolve into a replacement for Java on Server systems.
 I could also eventually be a compelling choice for writing native desktop apps.
+  - IoT.
+    - I personally see a future where many little "micro 'things'" start to become more UX centric.
+For instance, if you are in a VR world, how can you interact?
+Voice, maybe.
+But I would wager there is a place for little whereable gyroscopes on the wrists and feet to convey motion and sensory info.
+    - Smart homes and devices are also going to grow - though I think at less of a rate than currently seen.

 ##Repository Structure